Institute of Health Economics (IHE) Teaching Seminars Bachelor

 Objectives Critical assessment of empirical and experimental studies/impact analyses in the field of health and environmental economics

-Introductory course to academic research Participation is mandatory.
+Supporting Course for the Introduction to Scientific Work Participation is mandatory.
 Further information will follow on the website of the Institute of Health Economics from 01.04.2024.

 Graff Zivin, J., & Neidell, M. (2013).
 Environment, health, and human capital.
 Journal of Economic Literature, 51(3), 689-730.